Theory, Examples & Exercises

 Longer explanation follows below, with examples.

 First, to clarify.
 One of the use of the function ‘’envfit’’ (library vegan) is to calculate regression of supplementary variables to ordination axes in unconstrained ordination, in order to help with interpretation of these axes.
 Say we have community data and three external environmental variables; we calculate unconstrained ordination using the community data, and then we aim to interpret the ecological meaning of unconstrained ordination axes with available environmental variables by calculating their regression.
 These variables can then be projected onto the ordination diagram as supplementary (not explanatory!), and regression of each variable independently can be tested by permutation test (this is what ‘’envfit’’ returns).
-But variables which are significant here are not those which are important for species composition, but those which have the best fit to variation extracted by unconstrained ordination into the main (usually first and second) ordination axes.
-Often they are important, but not necessarily.
+But variables which are significant here are not those which are important for species composition, but those which have the best fit to variation extracted by unconstrained ordination into the main (usually the first and the second) ordination axes.
+Often these variables are important, but not necessarily.

 envfit can be used to project arrows or centroids with explanatory variables onto diagram of constrained ordination, but the fitting must be done on linear scores of ordination axes, not on sample scores, otherwise the arrows will have different direction then they should be (see example below).